Advertisement

 7 / 9

-How to avoid saturated fat
+How to limit or avoid saturated fat

 8 / 9

 Trans fat is created when a liquid fat is infused with hydrogen.
 The new mix becomes solid at room temperature, so it has a long shelf life.
-That's why trans fats are found in processed foods—everything from commercial baked goods, stick margarine and shortening to run-of-the-mill fast food.
+That's why trans fats are found in processed foods—everything from commercial baked goods, stick margarine, and shortening to run-of-the-mill fast food.

 9 / 9